FabiowQuixada/isml-linter/docs/rules/indent.md

 </div>
 ```

-Please note that the above example considers the indentation of the "${value}" element as valid.
+Please note that the above example considers the indentation of the `${value}` element as valid.
 If it was not like that, it would enforce each element to start in its own line, which is exactly the purpose of the "one-element-per-line" rule.

 [generic-config]: <../generic-rule-config.md>